The shooting happened around 4:30 p.m. Saturday at the Manhattanville Houses community center on Broadway near 126th Street.

 "An ambulance came, he was looked at and examined in the back of the ambulance, and he realized that he was shot in the foot," added Maddrey.

 WATCH | NYPD holds update on Manhattanville shooting: 'We shouldn't have to live like this'

-The officer is in stable condition at Mount Sinai Morningside, and doctors expect him to make a full recovery.
+The officer was treated and released overnight from Mount Sinai Morningside, and doctors expect him to make a full recovery.

 "A foot injury, any gunshot wound is potentially life or limb-threatening," said NYPD Chief Surgeon Dr. Eli Kleinman, "This bullet traversed critical vessels, nerves and tendons, but we expect him to make a full recovery."

-Eyewitness News has learned that police have clear video of the encounter, and they are activerly searching for suspects brazen enough to fire, wildly.
+Eyewitness News has learned that police have clear video of the encounter, and they are actively searching for suspects brazen enough to fire, wildly.

 It is not clear who the suspects were trying to target.
 The off-duty officer, like so many New Yorkers, was just another unintended victim of violence.

 "We shouldn't have to live like this.
 We're not supposed to live like this.
 This is the greatest city in the world, and we shouldn't have to suffer through gun violence," added Maddrey.

 ALSO READ | With major crime on the rise in NYC, Adams outlines crackdown